Project-Apollo-Forecast/Project-Apollo/README_fancy.md

 ***

-- Make a copy of the Project_Apollo_Final_Notebook.ipynb file to start your analysis.
+- Run the Project_Apollo_Final_Notebook.ipynb file to start your analysis.

 ***